abdullahahmadd/chicago-public-schools-sql-analysis/README.md

 | ![College Enrollment Visualization](Results/viz_college_enrollment_by_community.png) |
 | Community-wise comparison of college enrollment distribution. |

----

-These results collectively demonstrate the **end-to-end analytical workflow**, from PostgreSQL schema validation to SQL-based analysis in Jupyter Notebook and insight-driven visual storytelling.
+*These results collectively demonstrate the **end-to-end analytical workflow**, from PostgreSQL schema validation to SQL-based analysis in Jupyter Notebook and insight-driven visual storytelling.*

 ---